 Thomas J. Jordan, Chairman of the Governing Board, Zurich

 Thomas J. Jordan was born in Bienne, Switzerland in 1963.
-After graduating from an academic secondary school (Wirtschaftsgymnasium) in Bienne, he studied economics and business studies at the University of Bern.
-He completed his degree in 1989 and his doctorate in 1993.
+He studied economics and business studies at the University of Berne, completing his degree in 1989 and his doctorate in 1993.
 He wrote his post-doctoral thesis (Habilitation) during a three-year post-doctoral research period at the Department of Economics at Harvard University in Cambridge, Massachusetts, USA.
-The University of Bern appointed him lecturer (Privatdozent) in 1998 and honorary professor in 2003.
+The University of Berne appointed him lecturer (Privatdozent) in 1998 and honorary professor in 2003.
 He lectures there in monetary theory and policy.

-Thomas J. Jordan is a member of the Board of Directors of the Bank for International Settlements (BIS) in Basel and the Steering Committee of the Financial Stability Board (FSB).
-He is Chairman of the G10 Central Bank Counterfeit Deterrence Group (CBCDG) as well as Chairman of the International Center for Monetary and Banking Studies (ICMB) in Geneva.
+Thomas J. Jordan is a member of the Board of Directors of the Bank for International Settlements (BIS) in Basle and the Steering Committee of the Financial Stability Board (FSB).
+He is Chairman of the G10 Central Bank Counterfeit Deterrence Group (CBCDG).
+Thomas J. Jordan is a Board member of a foundation whose aim is to promote a master’s course in law and economics at the University of St Gallen, a member of the Board of Trustees of the ETH Zurich Foundation, as well as President of the foundation Board of the International Center for Monetary and Banking Studies (ICMB) in Geneva.
 He has published numerous articles on monetary theory and policy in leading international journals.

-Thomas J. Jordan is married with two sons.
+Thomas J. Jordan is married and the father of two children.

 Currently no relevant affiliations